 Teaching content should, where reasonably possible, include literature that reflects sexual diversity in the academic curriculum in order to provide a holistic reflection of society.
-Collaborative support with staff will assist with good practice and knowledge about inclusive teaching practice and related discourse.
+HAICU will collaborate with staff to share knowledge about inclusive teaching practice and related discourse.
 Where reasonably possible, efforts should be made in terms of integrating literature content that can represent more than one sexual orientation.
-Bespoke workshops with staff will seek to incorporate a diverse array of queer inclusive literature into their framework of engagement and teaching.
+HAICU will offer workshops to staff seeking to incorporate a diverse array of queer inclusive literature into their framework of engagement and teaching.